 Delve into the complex world of the brain and nervous system, where scientific discoveries continue to be made.
-Earn your BS in Neuroscience while majoring in Neurobiology.

 Neuroscience is the study of the brain, the nervous system and all its related functions.
 Because the nervous system controls nearly every function within an organism, better understanding of its inner workings require the contributions of several different disciplines including psychology, biology, chemistry, physics, and computer science.